Anti-Social Behaviour - what is it?

 It can be aggressive, intimidating or destructive actions that disrupt, damage or destroy someone else's quality of life.
 It includes noisy neighbours, littering and abandoning vehicles on the road.

 Mole Valley District Council is committed to tackling anti-social behaviour and will use a range of powers and resources to take action.

-Contact us if you are being affected by:
+Contact the Community Safety and Enforcement team if you are being affected by:

 - abandoned vehicles

 - street drinking/anti-social drinking (where related to premises selling alcohol)